Sunday, May 8, 2016

 Marion Lodge E& AM No 515

-American Legion Hall housed the quilt show.
+The American Legion Hall housed the quilt show.

-Everyone was asked to check their ticket to make sure that it had 11:00AM stamped on it.
+Everyone was asked to check their ticket to ensure that it had 11:00 A.M. stamped on it.

-South Pittsburg Tennessee Historic Tour ticket
+South Pittsburg, Tennessee Historic Tour ticket

-At 217 Magnolia we saw the home originally built by Joseph Lodge in 1878.
+At 217 Magnolia, we saw the home originally built by Joseph Lodge in 1878.

-At 310 Magnolia the home of Avery and Kate McCuiston, they owned the Bargain Store on Cedar Avenue.
+At 310 Magnolia, the home of Avery and Kate McCuiston, they owned the Bargain Store on Cedar Avenue.

-At 401 Oak House was built by City Company in 1890.
+At 401 Oak House, the City Company built the house in 1890.

-At 401 Laurel we saw the house built for Dr. TW Johnston a physician for the Tennessee Coal, Iron & Railway Company.
+At 401 Laurel, we saw the house built for Dr. TW Johnston, a physician for the Tennessee Coal, Iron & Railway Company.

-At 414 Holly we saw a house built for Luther B Sartan.
+At 414 Holly, we saw a house built for Luther B Sartan.

-At 518 Holly a house purchased in 1887 by Thomas Richardson a druggist.
+At 518 Holly, a house purchased in 1887 by Thomas Richardson, a druggist.

-At 610 Holly we saw the home built in 1909 by Walter Denham.
+At 610 Holly, we saw the home built in 1909 by Walter Denham.

 At eight at Elm, we saw the Chapel on the Hill built by Angus Macrae, a native of Scotland.

-People going into the Lodge Factory
+People are going into the Lodge Factory

 Touring the plant

-After we finished touring the plant we walked back to the festival, stopping to look at the tractors on display.
+After we finished touring the plant, we walked back to the festival, stopping to look at the tractors on display.

-Vendors were cooking all kinds of food.
+Vendors were cooking a wide variety of food.

-Vendors were selling all kinds of wear.
+Vendors were selling a wide range of clothing.

 There were rides of all kinds.